kif/imagizer/README.txt

 * Selector is the GUI part, it should run on a graphical workstation, it searches the sub-directories for JPEG files and sorts them according to their date/time and camera model.
-After this initial step occuring during the splash screen, Selector offers a GUI for rotating, adding comments, selecting images for publication (or archiving) and displaying slideshows.
+After this initial step occurring during the splash screen, Selector offers a GUI for rotating, adding comments, selecting images for publication (or archiving) and displaying slideshows.